reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 We also have mechanisms for transforming the inputs and the outputs with JSONpath expressions.
 The state machine executes one state after another till it has no more states to execute.
 We will understand these concepts further by implementing a sample `checkout` process of an e-commerce application with a state machine.

+### Types of State Machine: Standard vs Express
+We can create two types of state machine.
+State machine executions differ based on the type.
+The type of state machine cannot be changed after the state machine is created.
+1. **Standard**: State machine of type: `Standard` should be used for long-running, durable, and auditable processes.
+2. **Express**: State machine of type: `Express` is used for high-volume, event-processing workloads such as IoT data ingestion, streaming data processing and transformation, and mobile application backends.
+They can run for up to five minutes.

 ## Introducing The Example: Checkout Process
 Let us take an example of a `checkout` process in an application.
 This `checkout` process will typically consist of the following steps: